Best Costa Rica Waterfalls

 Related post: 15 Top Arenal Costa Rica Activities (For Families) and our most popular post on the blog: A Foodie’s Restaurant Guide To La Fortuna, Costa Rica

-Notice the name; it says “Waterfalls”, and not “Waterfall”.
+Notice the name: Nauyaca Waterfalls.
+See it?
+“Waterfalls”, and not “Waterfall”.
 That’s because it’s a set of two giant cascading waterfalls that offer a unique spectacle you won’t find anywhere else in Costa Rica.

 You can find these waterfalls in Southern Costa Rica, just east of Dominical beach.